JTPluck/CustomCollection2/README.md

 # CustomCollection2

 To be honest I had to do some research into the inner workings of a dictionary for this project.
-My resources where from .NET book that I own, some snippets from Stack Overflow, and the actual source code for a .NET dictionary which I didn’t have time to fully dissect.
+My resources where from a .NET book that I own, some snippets from Stack Overflow, and the actual source code for a .NET dictionary which I didn’t have time to fully dissect.
 It was a very interesting project and I actually learned quite a lot about dictionaries, such as the fact that they use Hash tables and why they are so fast.

 I basically implemented a list with some generic key value pairs.
 They are strongly typed on instantiation and take any type of variable.
 I used Equals instead of the (==) operator and this does seem to compare objects as well as other variable types.